![]() |

 drawings can be found, also for several of the "land based" Flanker types.

 NOTE: some sources indicate that the Su-27K vertical tails were also changed, having less height; however, no real evidence was found looking at pictures and scale drawings.
 I suspect this was only the case on the naval Flanker prototypes.
-Also on the Internet, quite some usefull pictures were found, also from details.
+Also on the Internet, quite some useful pictures were found, also from details.
 The Sea Flanker

-main modifications compared to a "land" Flanker B SU-27 are:
+modifications compared to a "land" Flanker B SU-27 are:

 These differences